-- 1. Zoom or pan to the area of interest. - 2.
-Select the menu option View > New Bookmark ▶ or press Ctrl-B - 3.
+- 1. Zoom or pan to the area of interest. - 3.
 Enter a descriptive name for the bookmark (up to 255 characters). - 4.
 Click OK to add the bookmark or Cancel to exit without adding the bookmark.

 Note that you can have multiple bookmarks with the same name.